Mature Masculine

 Mercy and the Peacemaker

 The Mature Peacemaker doesn't confuse mercy with permissiveness.
-His mercy includes accountability—he doesn't pretend harm didn't happen or excuse ongoing harmful behavior.
+His mercy includes accountability.
+He doesn't pretend harm didn't happen or excuse ongoing harmful behavior.
 He aims at restoration.

 The Shadows of Mercy